kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 - `head_ref`: The head git ref associated with the workflow run.
 This can be used to determine the head branch for a pull request.

-These claims ensure that the `oci-image-builder` pipeline builds the exact version of the code that was provided in the PR or merged to the branch, adhering to slc-29 compliance.
+These claims ensure that the `oci-image-builder` pipeline builds the exact version of the code that was provided in the PR or merged to the branch, adhering to SLC-29 compliance.

 ## Parameters for the `oci-image-builder` Pipeline

 The `oci-image-builder` pipeline requires certain data to be provided in parameters to execute a build process.
-Certain parameters need to be defined by the user additionally to the data taken from OIDC token.
+Certain parameters need to be defined by the user in addition to the data taken from the OIDC token.

-These parameters include:
+These parameters include user-defined parameters, parameters from the OIDC token, and computed parameters.

 ### User Defined Parameters

-- `Context`: The context of the build.
+- **Context**: The context of the build.
-- `Dockerfile`: The Dockerfile to be used for the build.
+- **Dockerfile**: The Dockerfile to be used for the build.
-- `Name`: The name of the image.
+- **Name**: The name of the image.
-- `BuildArgs`: The build arguments to be passed to the build.
+- **BuildArgs**: The build arguments to be passed to the build.
-- `Tags`: The tags to be applied to the image.
+- **Tags**: The tags to be applied to the image.
-- `ExportTags`: Whether to export the tags.
+- **ExportTags**: Whether to export the tags.

 ### Parameters from OIDC Token

-- `RepoName`: The name of the repository.
+- **RepoName**: The name of the repository.
-- `RepoOwner`: The owner of the repository.
-Possible values include "kyma-project" and "kyma-incubator".
+- **RepoOwner**: The owner of the repository.
+Possible values include `kyma-project` and `kyma-incubator`.
-- `JobType`: The type of job.
-Possible values include "presubmit" and "postsubmit".
+- **JobType**: The type of job.
+Possible values include `presubmit` and `postsubmit`.
-- `PullBaseSHA`: The base SHA of the pull request.
+- **PullBaseSHA**: The base SHA of the pull request.
-- `PullPullSHA`: The SHA of the pull request.
+- **PullPullSHA**: The SHA of the pull request.

 ### Computed Parameters

-The data for this parameter is not available in OIDC token and should not be provided by user.
+The data for this parameter is not available in the OIDC token and should not be provided by the user.
-We can extract it from `ref` claim of OIDC token.
+We can extract it from the `ref` claim of the OIDC token.

-- `PullNumber`: The number of the pull request.
+- **PullNumber**: The number of the pull request.

 ## ProwJob Validation in Image Builder

 In the scenario where the `oci-image-builder` pipeline is triggered from a ProwJob instead of a GitHub workflow, the validation process differs slightly due to the absence of an OIDC token.
-Triggering the `oci-image-builder` pipeline from a ProwJob is considered a depraecated scenario and must be supported only for backward compatibility and migration purposes.
+Triggering the `oci-image-builder` pipeline from a ProwJob is considered a deprecated scenario and must be supported only for backward compatibility and migration purposes.

 ### Process Flow

-1. **Trigger ProwJob**: User or automation triggers a ProwJob.
+1. **Trigger ProwJob**: The user or automation triggers a ProwJob.

-2. **Trigger oci-image-builder pipeline**: The ProwJob running Image builder client calls ADO API to trigger `oci-image-builder` pipeline.
+2. **Trigger oci-image-builder pipeline**: The ProwJob running Image builder client calls ADO API to trigger the `oci-image-builder` pipeline.
    The parameters required by the `oci-image-builder` pipeline are passed as parameters to the pipeline.
-These parameters values are collected from data defined by the user and Prow environment variables.
-Together with the parameters, parameters hash signed by Prow is also passed to the pipeline as a parameter.
+These parameters' values are collected from data defined by the user and Prow environment variables.
+Together with these parameters, the parameters' hash signed by Prow is also passed to the pipeline as a parameter.

-3. **Validating the Parameters**: The `oci-image-builder` pipeline, running in Azure DevOps, detects the call originates from Prow and validates the parameters against a hash signed by Prow.
+3. **Validating the Parameters**: The `oci-image-builder` pipeline, running in Azure DevOps, detects the call originating from Prow and validates the parameters against a hash signed by Prow.
 This step ensures that the parameters are valid and have not been tampered with.
    The absence of an OIDC token is used to detect that the call is coming from a ProwJob.

 ### Parameters Validation

 The parameters passed to the `oci-image-builder` pipeline are validated against a hash signed by Prow.
 This hash is computed based on the names and values of the parameters.
-The hash value is signed with secret know to the `Prow` and `oci-image-buidler` pipeline only.
+The hash value is signed with a secret known to the `Prow` and the `oci-image-buidler` pipeline only.
 The `oci-image-builder` pipeline verifies this hash to ensure that the parameters have not been tampered with and are indeed coming from the
 ProwJob.